everlifeai/elife/README.md

 # Your Everlife.Ai Avatar Node

 This is the main Everlife.ai avatar node.
-It runs in a docker container and can be deployed on any VPS to run a standard avatar.
+It can run on your desktop or on any VPS.

 ## Public vs Developers
 If you have developer access to the node, [these instruction](dev.md)